 At the end of the day, it all comes down to marked improvements and bottom-line results of SEO campaigns, so make sure your potential partner has the ability to report on KPIs in all aspects of their fulfillment and do so in a private labeled manner.

-For reporting, an SEO partner should be able to look at each of your client’s scope of work individually and have a dashboard set up to concisely showcase all campaign items of interest and performance metrics for each channel.
+For reporting, a white label SEO company should be able to look at each of your client’s scope of work individually and have a dashboard set up to showcase all campaign items of interest and performance metrics for each channel.